City Hall in San Francisco opened in 1915. It replaced the old City Hall building destroyed by the 1906 earthquake.

 From the second floor, you also get a great view of the Father Time sculpture (at the very top of the picture), inscription (in the box right below him) and clock.

-After being the Mayor of SF for almost 19 years, James Rolph Jr. Mayor asked the Board of Supervisors if he could add his name above the clock.
+After being Mayor of San Francisco for almost 19 years, James Rolph, Jr. asked the Board of Supervisors if he could add his name above the clock.
 They voted and the answer was no.

 The other two are of George Moscone and Dianne Feinstein.
 These two sit near the entrance of the Mayor's Office across the Rotunda from Milk.